Split to Zagreb bus

 What bus companies travel from Split to Zagreb?

 There are two bus lines that have daily service from Split to Zagreb that you can compare and book on Wanderu.
 Of these two carriers, FlixBus usually offers more choice, with 12 scheduled trips per day.

 |Bus||Daily Trips||Avg.
 Time||Avg.
 Price|

-On weekends, Autotrans by Arriva offers 1 trip per day and you could expect to pay for a weekend getaway trip to Zagreb.
+On weekends, Autotrans by Arriva offers 3 trips per day.
+A one way ticket costs for a weekend trip to Zagreb.